-I personally was hesitant to order this when I first came to Dubrovnik, as I am now a huge fan of squid.
-However, it’s now become one of my favorite dishes.
 Unlike some other fish like salmon that is usually imported, the squid served in black risotto is usually fresh out of the Adriatic.

 3. Young Cheese

-You’ll find a variety of cheeses in Dubrovnik, but you may wander what is “young cheese” that is seen on the menu around here.
+You’ll find a variety of cheeses in Dubrovnik, but you may wonder what is “young cheese” that is seen on the menu around here.
 This actually doesn’t have a direct translation to English, but it is a soft cow cheese that is often soaked in oil.

 This is a very popular dish in Dubrovnik among locals, especially in the Konavle region.
-It is best to pair with local Prsut, also known as prosciutto or some of the locally made sausages.
+It is best to pair with local Prsut, also known as prosciutto, or some of the locally made sausages.

 4.Lamb under the bell (Peka)